 Technologies such as Barcode printing & scanning, Radio Frequency Identification, IoT are in wide use, either independently or in combination, to track all inventory, even in complex value-chain environments.
 Based on the requirement per industry and company, the solutions can be configured even to record receipt history, production, movement, inspection, rejection/sorting, and shipment and provide a visual representation of a particular batch across the value chain.
 The advent of blockchain technology has also significantly impacted traceability solutions since it adds another layer of authenticity in making supply chains transparent, helping in recalls.
 The core feature of Data immutability makes sure that transactions are verified and secure.

 The Effectiveness of Traceability

-Implementing a Traceability solution can drastically reduce production and quality control costs, often by double-digit percentages, because companies have accurate visibility of the movement of ingredients and products along the entire supply chain.
+Implementing a food traceability solution can drastically reduce production and quality control costs, often by double-digit percentages, because companies have accurate visibility of the movement of ingredients and products along the entire supply chain.

-The effectiveness of a traceability solution, when it comes to product recalls, depends on its ability to:
+The effectiveness of a product recall software depends on its ability to: